boisgera/bitstream/README.md

 Quickstart
 --------------------------------------------------------------------------------

-Bitstream supports Python 2.7.
-Make sure that the [pip] package installer is available for this version of the interpreter

-    $ pip --version
-    pip 9.0.1 from /usr/local/lib/python2.7/dist-packages (python 2.7)

-and install bitstream
+Bitstream supports Python 2.7; if Python 2.7, pip, NumPy and a C compiler are available, install bitstream with

     $ pip install bitstream